© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Trefilan is a scheduled monument protected by Cadw under reference CD077.
 View the official record →

-Castell Trefilan is a motte situated in Ceredigion, Wales, representing Norman military expansion into the region during the twelfth century.
+Castell Trefilan is a motte-and-bailey castle situated in Ceredigion, Wales, dating to the Norman period of the twelfth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD077.

 Castell Trefilan dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Trefilan is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD077.